updated

 Notes:

-* You will usually share with equine programme participants, but in quiet periods you may get your own room.
+* You will usually share, but in quiet periods you may get your own room.

 * If you prefer a private room or apartment and it is not available in the provided accommodation, it is possible to rent one at your own expense in the village, subject to availability.